Unforgettable 1-Week Self-Drive Tour of West and South Iceland with the Golden Circle

 The seventh day of your self-drive tour of Iceland is the final day of your vacation, and it's time to head home.

-The Blue Lagoon geothermal spa is on the way from Reykjavik to Keflavik Airport, so it’s an excellent choice for your last stop in Iceland.
+The Blue Lagoon is located on the way from Reykjavik to Keflavik Airport, so it's an excellent choice for your last stop in Iceland.

 Read more